-- (a) The standards of service quality expected. - (b) The relevant national service framework (if any). - The provision of reliable information on cost and volume of services. - (d) The Department of Health's Operating Framework for the NHS, as expressed via the NHS Trust Development Authority Accountability Framework. - (e) That all agreements build where appropriate on existing partnership arrangements; and - that SLAs are based on integrated care pathways.

-Involving Partners and jointly managing risk
+- (a) The standards of service quality expected. - (b) The relevant national service framework (if any). - (c) The provision of reliable information on cost and volume of services. - (d) The Department of Health's Operating Framework for the NHS, as expressed via the NHSE Accountability Framework. - (e) That all agreements build where appropriate on existing partnership arrangements; and - (f) that SLAs are based on integrated care pathways. - Involving Partners and jointly managing risk